MariosAdamidis/FORTHought/README.md

 ### 💡 The Vision: A Digital Colleague for Every Lab

-Scientific progress is drowning in a sea of its own success. [cite_start]We generate more data and publish more papers than ever before, but our ability to synthesize this information remains human-limited[cite: 91]. [cite_start]Project FORTHought was born from a simple but ambitious question: What if every researcher, in any lab, could have an AI collaborator capable of understanding their unique context, reasoning about their complex data, and helping to accelerate the pace of discovery? [cite: 93]
+Scientific progress is drowning in a sea of its own success.
+We generate more data and publish more papers than ever before, but our ability to synthesize this information remains human-limited.
+Project FORTHought was born from a simple but ambitious question: What if every researcher, in any lab, could have an AI collaborator capable of understanding their unique context, reasoning about their complex data, and helping to accelerate the pace of discovery?

 This project is my first step towards building that future.
 It’s not just about creating another tool, but about architecting an ecosystem where AI can be securely and effectively integrated into the day-to-day scientific process, from messy experimental data to publishable insights.